CollabyOrg/collaby-website/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-> The [privacy policy of the app](https://collabyorg.github.io/collaby-website/app-privacy-policy.html) is temporally hosted with GitHub pages.
+> The [privacy policy of the app](https://collabyorg.github.io/collaby-website/github-pages/app-privacy-policy.html) is temporally hosted with GitHub pages.
+> The [terms of service of the app](https://collabyorg.github.io/collaby-website/github-pages/app-terms-of-service.html) is temporally hosted with GitHub pages.

 ## Getting Started